jbyri/cisco-dash/src/app/assets/README.md

 an angular module, in TypeScript.

 ## styles
-Only SCSS files.
+Only CSS files.
 CSS Files by default are ignored.
-SCSS are auto compiled by the gulp task when running
+SCSS are auto compiled by the gulp task when running, and are located alongside their components.

 ## templates
 These are specifically html templates for the angular components in the application